You are here

 Pop culture connections?
 Brookings is the hometown of both Gus Cruikshank (Paul Rust)—the main character in Netflix’s series Love—and Charles Percy (Robert Baker) in Grey’s Anatomy.
 But in real life, the town’s most famous resident might have been Jimmy Buffett.
 That’s right.
 The King of the Parrotheads lived and played music in Brookings for a year in 1969.

-Thirsty?: Jim and Nancy Schade started off making wine as a hobby.
-Today, their love of fermented grapes has transformed into one of the most popular wineries in the state.
-Head just north of Volga for a taste (or several) of truly authentic South Dakota wine.
+Thirsty?
+Jim and Nancy Schade started off making wine as a hobby.
+Today, their love of fermented grapes has materialized into Schade Vineyard and Winery, one of the most popular wineries in the state.
+Head just west of Volga for a taste (or several) of truly authentic South Dakota wine.

 Best museum find?
 It’s a tie between a couple of German/Prussian World War I spiked helmets and a wooden clock handcrafted by Brookings resident Milo Potas.
 The Brookings County Museum is home to these and other interesting pieces of local and world history.